 The university is taking steps to mitigate increased traffic congestion on campus.
 As a first step, the university is in the process of receiving site plans and permit approval from the City of Ottawa to proceed with two projects:

 - Planning for Raven Road to be opened to Bronson Avenue as a left-in and a right-out for buses only is underway.
-Preparation begins on March 26-28, 2019 with the city drilling bore holes and construction starting in June 2019 (date to be confirmed).
+Preparation begins on March 26-28, 2019 with the city drilling bore holes.
+Pending approvals, construction is expected to start in the next one to two years.

 - Planning for the construction of a new road called Stadium Way that will connect Bronson Avenue and University Drive through parking lot 5, near MNP Park (Carleton's Athletic Field) is also underway (link to PDF map of the Carleton campus).
 This would be as a right-in, right-out for cars only from Bronson Avenue.
 Work is expected to begin in June 2019 (date to be confirmed).